 Fashion stores everywhere are advertising the latest fall styles.
-Fur jackets and knee-high boots are all in display windows.
-Discounts on scarves, jeans and jackets reach every mailbox in promotional emails.
+Fur jackets and knee-high boots are in display windows, and discounts on scarves, jeans and jackets are reaching mailboxes in promotional emails.
 It is officially the beginning of fall and all the fashion trends are changing accordingly.
-Cool weather is heaven for fashion lovers, yet not every one is geographically capable of enjoying cold climate.
+Cool weather is heaven for fashion lovers, but not every one is geographically capable of enjoying cold climate.

 Embrace Fall Colors

 Burgundy, olive green, deep blue and other fall hues can enhance any wardrobe.
 Add darker shades to your closet to dress according to the season.
 Increase your options by getting basic pieces in these colors such as t-shirts, sweaters and boots.

 You can wear neutral colors and have a few bold statement pieces in brighter shades of the fall color palette such as blue or red.
 These key pieces will really tie your outfit together and display the trends you love.

 Long sleeves can easily become annoying in warmer climates.
 To add variety to your outfits, incorporate vests.
 They come in an assortment of colors, textures and lengths to accommodate any look you want to achieve.
 Denim, leather and utility vests seem to be the most popular at the moment.

 You can wear a vest with edgy or girly details depending on your style.
 They usually add the extra touch needed to complete an outfit.
 A sleeveless vest or jacket can also pair amazingly with a dress or simple top.
 Options for style are endless with the inclusion of vests in your wardrobe.